3rd Grade Math Posters

 - Get The Facts- John picked 6 apples on Monday and 3 apples on Tuesday.
 He gave 4 apples to a friend.
 How many apples did John have left?

 - PEMDAS Outloud- A solid reminder for students.

-- Another Way Of Putting It- This is in phrase form.
+- Another Way Of Putting It- This is that famous math acronym in phrase form.

 Arithmetic Patterns and Systems - 3.OA.9